-When it comes to the ratio of people having awareness of internet and online shopping, the scenario isn't quite flattering.
-Majority of Indian population is still not aware of internet's existence and its uses.
+When it comes to the ratio of people having awareness of the internet and online shopping, the scenario isn't quite flattering.
+The majority of the Indian population is still not aware of the internet's existence and its uses.
 Even when you talk about the internet savvy urban population that are having smartphones, awareness of online shopping and its functionality is still a far cry.
 Most of them aren't aware of the online fraud and corruption while making online transactions and thus the darkness prevails.
-This is by far the biggest challenge faced by e-commerce industry in India.
+This is by far the biggest challenge faced by the e-commerce industry in India.

 2. Inadequate Plastic Money Holders

 While all major e-commerce platforms require a debit card, credit card, net banking, and mobile wallets to operate; there aren't enough plastic money holders in India.
 This is one of the biggest challenges in the growth of the e-commerce industry in India.
 While on the upside, all major nationalized banks have started giving out debit cards to all its account holders and encourage its use.
 This is definitely a positive sign to overcome challenges faced by the e-commerce industry in India.

 In order to curb the problem of security of online transactions, all e-commerce portals started this option of Cash-on-Delivery (COD) wherein an online shopper can skip paying online while placing an order and choose to pay at the time of delivery instead.
 Although this initially seemed to be exciting for the e-commerce platforms as well as users slowly it became a boon for them.

 Many of the customers refused to pay money at the time of product delivery which resulted in heavy losses incurred in product transit and eventually losing out on sales and revenue.
 It is one big challenge faced by the e-commerce industry in India that has both its pros and cons.